mParticle/docs/src/pages/integrations/optimizely/event/index.md

 ### Accessing the mParticle-Initialized Client

-If you'd like to use the client that mParticle creates you can access it directly from the kit on iOS or Android, or the `window.optimizely` object on web.
+On iOS and Android, you can directly access the Optimizely Client that is created.
+For Web, use `window.optimizely` and for Web Full Stack, use `window.optimizelyClientInstance`.

 :::code-selector-block
 ~~~objectivec